pagopa/pn-cicd/cd/bootstrap/README.md

 [cicd-pipe-00-shared_buckets_key.yaml](cfn-templates/cicd-pipe-00-shared_buckets_key.yaml)
 template.

+### Pipeline Roles in target account

-The [target-pipe-20-cicd_roles.yaml](cfn-templates/target-pipe-20-cicd_roles.yaml) CFN templates contains the _role definition_ for each _dev_, _uat_ and _prod_ accounts that permit to CiCd account to deploy stacks into target accounts.
+The [target-pipe-20-cicd_roles.yaml](cfn-templates/target-pipe-20-cicd_roles.yaml) CFN templates contains the _role definition_ for each _dev_, _uat_ and _prod_ accounts that enable to CiCd account to deploy stacks into target accounts.

 ## The infrastructure pipeline

-Defined in [cicd-pipe-50-infra_pipeline.yaml](cicd-pipe-50-infra_pipeline.yaml) is composed of the following steps
+Defined in [cicd-pipe-50-infra_pipeline.yaml](cfn-templates/cicd-pipe-50-infra_pipeline.yaml) is composed of the following steps
 - Checkout infrastructure templates
 - Copy it to an S3 bucket (useful for nested stack)
 - Deploy development account
-  - Deploy a "once for account" templte (useful for global configuration like API-Gateway log configuration and Chatbot slack subscriptions)
+  - Deploy a "once for account" template (useful for global configuration like API-Gateway log configuration and Chatbot slack subscriptions)
   - Merge CFN parameters file for next step with output from previous step
   - Deploy "network infrastructure" CFN template